-- Focus on your most important files.
-These files may include: resumes, school papers, financial spreadsheets, letters, maps, and family histories. - o Decide which documents have long-term value and focus your efforts there. - Print out your most critical files to protect them against loss.
+- Focus on your most important files, such as resumes, school papers, financial spreadsheets, letters, maps, and family histories.
+Focus your efforts on those with long-term value. - Print out your most critical files to protect them against loss.
 Doing so increases the chances that your documents and images will remain accessible and allows you to focus upon backing up and copying/migrating files that cannot easily be printed out (e.g., databases, video files). - Create multiple copies of the files and manage them in different places.
-Doing so will keep your information safe even if your computer crashes. - o Make at least two copies of your files more copies are better. - Organize your files by giving individual documents descriptive file names.
+Doing so will keep your information safe even if your computer crashes.
+Use automatic backup programs (either cloud or local) to ease the burden. - Organize your files by giving individual documents descriptive file names.
 Creating a directory/folder structure on your computer will help you organize your files.
-Write a brief description of the directory structure and the documents for future reference. - Check your files at least once a year to make sure you can read them.
-Every 3 5 years you will need to copy and migrate your files to a newer media.
-Storage media have limited life spans, and hardware and software changes can keep you from accessing files stored on media that hasn't deteriorated. - o Use new, high-quality storage media.
-Avoid unknown brands. - Convert important files to a universal output format such as plain text (.txt), Rich Text Format (.rtf), or PDF/A (a form of PDF designed to support long-term preservation). - o Files created with obsolete software should be converted to newer formats to avoid losing access.
+Write a brief description of the directory structure and the documents for future reference.
+Remember that someone else may need to make sense of them in the future. - Storage media have limited life spans, so you can't just file and forget.
+Make sure to check your files once a year or so to ensure they are still readable.
+Keep track of the formats and media you use, so you are prepared to move the files forward as computer systems change. - Convert important files to a universal output format such as plain text (.txt), Rich Text Format (.rtf), or PDF/A (a form of PDF designed to support long-term preservation).
+These formats are less likely to be inaccessibly in the future.
+Identify files in obsolete formats for conversion as soon as possible.